 - Set a limit for the amount of network broadcasting.
 When threat actors attack you with DDoS attacks they will most likely attack all present devices on a network.
 To counteract such an attempt consider setting a limit of network broadcasting between all devices on the network;

 - Consider creating a DDoS Response Plan.
-Specialists recommend for the companies and enterprises to have established set rules on what to do in case of a DDoS.
-The plans should include steps on how to keep business operations running, escalation protocols, teams responsibilities, a list of all critical systems that need to be protected at first place and the list of all tools for contracting DDoS attack.
+Specialists recommend that companies and enterprises have established set rules on what to do in case of a DDoS.
+The plans should include steps on how to keep business operations running, escalation protocols, team responsibilities, a list of all critical systems that need to be protected in the first place, and a list of all tools for contracting DDoS attacks.

 How To Prevent DDoS Attack

 Of course, you can’t stop a DDoS attack from being launched on you; if it is about to happen then it will surely happen.
-But, nevertheless, you can follow some rules to help yourself reduce the risk of launch DDoS attack and mitigate its consequences:
+Nevertheless, you can follow some rules to help yourself reduce the risk of launch DDoS attack and mitigate its consequences: